vmoroz/node/doc/api/embedding.md

   functions.
 - Use the API version as a way to add new or change existing behavior.
 - Make the common scenarios simple and the complex scenarios possible.
-In some cases we provide some "shortcut" APIs that combine calls to multiple other APIs to simplify common scenarios.
+In some cases we may provide some "shortcut" APIs that combine calls to multiple other APIs to simplify some common scenarios.

 The C embedder API has the four major API function groups: